Chapter

 and scratches to bear witness to a long life of teamaking was plopped

-onto the small fire while the bowls finished being passed about.
+onto the fire while the bowls finished being passed around.

 It surprised me